 The story is... well, there really isn't one!
-Like I said, it is, down to it's core, just some slice-of-life storytelling - no big conflicts, villains or actual from-begin-to-end- stroyarcs - and that alone can be either a rose or con to any viewer.
+Like I said, it is, down to it's core, just some slice-of-life storytelling.
+No big conflicts, villains or actual from-the-beginning-to-the-end- stroyarcs, and that alone can be either a rose or con to any viewer.
 There are little storypieces here and there, but no any big arcs - just needing to clarify that!
 But, what's the plot, then?
-There are these cute little moomins, with their colorful and delightful little friends, and because there's no school, jobs or social insecurity - whatevet that is! - they spend their days by just... running around in this ever-so peaceful and beautiful moomin valley, find secrets and solve mysteries, all in a while waiting for ever-looming winter, that will by every coming year, put every singe one of them into a deep sleep, before the next warm summer.
+There are these cute little moomins, with their colorful and delightful little friends, and because there's no school, jobs or social insecurity - whatever that is! - they spend their days by just... running around in this ever-so peaceful and beautiful moomin valley, find secrets and solve mysteries, all in a while waiting for ever-looming winter, that will by every coming year, put every singe one of them into a deep sleep, before the next warm summer.
 It's basically just... life - nothing more, nothing less!
 Some minor arcs, or themes may pop up in every now and then, such as the Lighthouse-arc, with it's fear of loneliness, the Little Visitors with stranger-danger- warning signs all over, and the King Ruby, with the themes of materialistic obsession, but those aren't even that long to beging with - about two to three episodes - and won't take away that certain sence of travel with no goal, as you move along, with the show.